 Persistent connectivity also drives compute to the edge.
 In situations where absolute reliability is required -- for example, monitoring a cardiac pacemaker -- an edge network under the company's complete control arguably offers more assurance than an internet connection that is not under the company's control.

 A fourth reason is related to privacy, security and regulatory concerns.
 For processes that don't need to be connected to the internet, a local repository can be more secure and may not require the mandatory anonymizing of data that data protection laws stipulate.
-(See section below: "An edge case designed to give seniors an edge.")
+(See section below: "An edge computing solution designed to give seniors an edge.")

 Recent breakthroughs in AI promise to be the strongest drivers of edge computing.
 Although the central processing of large data sets is fundamental to building an AI solution, the resulting machine-learning algorithms can be dispatched to the edge, allowing organizations to put more real-time intelligence in production at places where the data is being generated.
 Advisory firm ABI Research has predicted that AI inference on the edge will grow to 43% in 2023, up from just 6% in 2017, attributing the increase to "cheaper edge hardware, mission-critical applications, a lack of reliable and cost-effective connectivity options, and a desire to avoid expensive cloud implementations."
 (See section below: "AI on the factory floor.")

 This brings us to economics.
 Edge computing would not be taking off today if money were no object.
 For all the economies of scale offered by the cloud, the cost of storing and processing large sets of data is not negligible.
 As the data produced at the edge explodes, enterprises are finding it's not economical to move all the data back to a central processing facility, even if bandwidth and latency are not an issue.
 The Toshiba project's Tabet put it plainly: "The volume of the data, the latency, the speed are factors, but it is also the cost.
 We just can't afford to move the data to the cloud."